ipython/ipython-in-depth/pycon-submission.md

 - Control the namespace of your GUI codes with an IPython kernel.
 - Customizing IPython with profiles.

-We'll leave a couple of minutes at the end of this section for user to play with multiple profiles and embeded IPython.
+We'll leave 5-10 minutes at the end of this section for user to play with multiple profiles and embeded IPython.

 **The IPython/Jupyter Notebook**